Nathaniel Cooke

-Nathaniel Cooke was the designer of a set of chess figures called the Staunton chess set which is now the standard set.
+Nathaniel Cooke was the English designer of a set of chess figures called the Staunton chess set which became the most commonly used chess set worldwide in chess tournaments.

 Chess set

-Cooke registered his design at the United Kingdom Patent Office on 1 March 1849 under the Ornamental Designs Act of 1842.
+Cooke registered his design at the United Kingdom Patent Office on 1 March 1849 under the Ornamental Designs Act 1842.
 Cooke was the editor of The Illustrated London News, the newspaper where Howard Staunton wrote a regular chess column.
 Cooke asked Staunton to advertise his chess set.
 Staunton did so in his column on 8 September 1849, and the set became famous under the name Staunton rather than Cooke.

 Other businesses

 In addition, Cooke was an ambitious London-based publisher who, as Ingram, Cooke & Co., produced many volumes of history, travel guides, and other works.
 Ingram and Cooke were the proprietors of the mid-Victorian National Illustrated Library that failed in 1854 due to carrying an excess amount of titles: